-To keep children safe during physical activity and play, you can look at whether their body, environment and skills are safe for the activity.
+To keep children safe during physical activity and play, you can look at whether their bodies, environments and skills are safe for the activity.

-- doing activities they’re physically prepared and strong enough for.
-Activities that use your child’s own body weight in short bursts – like monkey bars or skipping – are great
+- doing activities that use her own body weight in short bursts – for example, monkey bars or skipping

-- wearing appropriate safety gear – for example, a helmet, shin guards or mouth guard.
-This is especially important when playing with bikes or other wheeled toys
+- wearing appropriate safety gear – for example, helmets, shin guards or mouth guards

 - drinking water before, during and after playing

-- play in areas that are free of hazards such as broken equipment, uneven surfaces and sharp rubbish
+- play in areas that are free of hazards like broken equipment, uneven surfaces and sharp rubbish

-You can also keep children safe by making sure they:
+You can also keep your child safe by making sure she:

-- play sports modified or designed for kids
+- plays sports that have been modified or designed for children

-- practise the skills they need for activities like climbing, balancing and catching
+- practises the skills she needs for activities like climbing, balancing and catching

-- understand and follow the rules of any game or sport they’re playing.
+- understands and follows the rules of any game or sport she’s playing.

 Emotional injury prevention